Mississippi State gets No. 7 national seed; LSU sneaks into NCAA Tournament - The Vicksburg Post

 The Starkville Regional includes Mississippi State (40-15), VCU (37-14), Campbell (35-16) and Samford (35-22).

 Mississippi State and Samford will play the first game, Friday at 2 p.m.
 VCU and Campbell will play at 7 p.m.
 Both games will be streamed on ESPN3.
-The full schedule for the regional has not yet been announced.
+The double-elimination regional will continue through the weekend, although game times beyond Friday have not yet been set.

 Mississippi State has never played VCU or Campbell.
 It has a 37-10 all-time record against Samford, including a 10-2 victory this season in Starkville.